Are successful men and women born or made?

 Stopping to reflect on what we are doing will enable us to make more informed choices about which activities to invest our time in.

-Given that time is precious, it will be good not to waste it in looking for things that already exist and that others have already done; we can take advantage of what is already ready so that we can improve on it and be able to achieve the much desired success.
+Given that time is precious, it will be good not to waste it in looking for things that already exist and that others have already done; we can take advantage of what is already ready so that we can improve on it and can achieve the much desired success.

 Aiming for simplicity